 Aromatase inhibitors restrict the formation of aromatase enzyme, which is responsible for converting other steroid hormones into estrogen.
 Taxanes and anthracyclines are two compounds which are commonly used in chemotherapy treatments.

 Neoadjuvant, or pre-surgical, therapies are best suited for patients with HER2-positive but ER-negative cancers, which have a high chance of metastasizing.
 The most common regimen used in this case is the FAC regimen (doxorubicin in combination with fluorouracil and cyclophosphamide).

-Combination therapy might be prescribed, depending the state of the cancer.
+Combination therapy might be prescribed, depending on the state of cancer.

 Proper care needs to be taken regarding patients’ diet and physical exercise, as they also play a key role in maintaining overall health while patients undergo rigorous treatment regimes.